-The professional will talk with you about the problems you're experiencing.
-They will ask what help and support you think you might need.
-This is called an early help assessment (EHA).
+The practitioner will talk with you about the problems you're experiencing.
+They will ask what help and support you think you might need and support you to access this.
+They may also suggest completing an Early Help Assessment (EHA).

-Early help assessment is nothing to be worried about.
+Early Help assessment is nothing to be worried about.
 It's just a conversation to work out how to help you stop small problems turning into big problems.
 You can talk about things that are going well and things that you are proud of as well as things that you're finding a challenge.

 The person will also talk with your child or children in your family to make sure they understand how they are feeling and anything they think they might want some help with.
 Together you'll agree what to write down so there is a record of what you talked about.

 What happens next will be different for every family.
 You might make a plan with the person you spoke with to sort out the problems.
 You might want to meet with other people who might be able to help.
-This is called a team around the family (TAF) meeting.
-Or you might want to get a service (like family support) to give you the help you feel you need.
+This is called a Family Network Meeting.
+Or you might get support (like Targeted Early Help Support) to give you the help you feel you need.

-These are just examples.
-You can say what you think will help you and your family.
+These are just examples - you can say what you think will help you and your family.